Rethinking New Technology Adoption for 2021

 One of Net-Tech’s clients was influenced to adopt SharePoint without a business justification.
 Net-Tech consulted with the organization and asked what the reason was for adopting the new service.

 After an open conversation with Net-Tech, the organization realized that their top priority was making sure their employees were working from home effectively – and they already were.
-The organization concluded that they didn’t need to adopt the new technology and ultimately chose the safest route for their cybersecurity.
+The organization concluded that they didn’t need to adopt the new technology and ultimately chose the safest route for their IT security.

 New technology always brings in new costs.
 We work to minimize the cost – both in your budget and operations.
 We work with and guide our clients, enabling them to use their technology cohesively.
 If there’s an internal initiative to adopt a new technology, Net-Tech wants to make sure that the whole process has been planned out with care and doesn’t create security vulnerabilities.